micmejia/bible-dump/AMPC/Deuteronomy/Deut 28.md

-And the Lord shall [^c]bring you into Egypt again with ships by the way about which I said to you, You shall never see it again.
+And the Lord shall bring you into Egypt again with ships by the way about which I said to you, You shall never see it again.
 And there you shall be sold to your enemies as bondmen and bondwomen, but no man shall buy you.